 - Boolean options

 - Disable prevention

 - Enable logging of trivial policy violations

-- Enable buffer overflow detection (Windows)

 - Alternate privilege level

 - Resource lists

 - Network controls

+- Process access control

+- Memory controls

 - Process logging options

 Specific options take precedence over group options, and group options take precedence over global options.
 For example, if a file is specified in the services resource list options as read-only, and in the resource list options of a specific service as writable, then the file is writable for the specific service because the specific option takes precedence over the group option.